neo-jgrec/R-Type/docs/docusaurus/docs/Game/Server/Introduction.md

 The server initializes the systems and set the event handlers in the constructor.
 The server is started by calling the `run` method.

+## Configuration

+For information like size, speed, etc. the server uses the `assets/Data/config.json` file.
+This file is loaded with the `ConfigManager` class situated in `core/config/ConfigManager.hpp` at the initialization of the server.

 ## Command line interface

 The game engine has a command line interface that can be used to interact with the server.